OutSystems/docs-odc/src/error/frge/os-frge-ast-40904.md

 ---
-summary: "The version you're trying to approve has inactive and/or not approved dependencies: <dependencies>."
+summary: "The version you're trying to approve has inactive and/or not approved dependencies <dependencies>."
 tags:
 guid: 92bc2094-5a72-4b13-ba00-3a3b7184b8db
 locale: en-us